Heavy Equipment Operations

 Upon completion of the program, you will behave the basic skills to operate these 7 pieces of heavy equipment: Front End Loader, Skid Steer, Bulldozer, Backhoe, Excavator, Motor Grader, and Scraper.
 Industry Expectations Due to the stringent safety requirements and rigorous physical demands of operating specific tools, equipment, and machinery, students participating in the UTTC Heavy Equipment Operations program must meet certain physical requirements.
 The physical demands described here are representative of those that must be met by any employee in specific industries to successfully perform the essential functions of the training and industry jobs.
 Reasonable accommodations may be requested by individuals with disabilities.
 The Disabilities Services Coordinator will determine, on a case-by-case basis, if the accommodation requested is reasonable.

 - The student is regularly required to make precisely coordinated movements of the fingers of one or both hands to grasp, manipulate, or assemble large and very small objects or controls.

 - The student is frequently required to stand; walk; reach with hands and arms; climb or balance; stoop, kneel, and crouch, or crawl.

 - The student must regularly lift and/or move up to 50 pounds and occasionally lift and/or move up to 100+ pounds with assistance.

 The graduates of the UTTC Heavy Equipment Operation program will:

-- Safely operate various types of equipment utilized in the construction industry.
+- Operate safely various types of equipment utilized in the construction industry

 - Apply essential problem solving skills in the construction industry.